Michaelangel007/apple2_games_disassembly_project/C/Conan/README.md

 There are 9 levels in Conan:

-* Level 0 is the outside castle
+* Level 0 is the outside castle,
-* Level 8 is the end won screen
+* Levels 1 - 7 are playable, and
-* Levels 1 - 7 are playable
+* Level 8 is the end won screen.

-Each of the 7 playable levels have 4 unique death messages (!) for a whopping 28 unique death messages & artwork:
+Each of the 7 playable levels have 4 unique death messages (!) for a whopping 28 unique death messages & beautiful artwork:

 * ![Conan Level 1a](pics/conan_death_10.png)
 * ![Conan Level 1b](pics/conan_death_11.png)